What to Expect From a Chiropractic Malpractice Lawsuit

 8. Closure

 The outcome of the case depends on many factors and your claims consultant and lawyer will keep you updated on all material developments.
-If the case is settled or a jury decides in favor of the plaintiff, the plaintiff will receive compensatory damages.
+If the case is settled or a jury decides in favor of the plaintiff, the plaintiff will receive monetary damages.
 If a jury decides in favor of the defendant or if the case is dismissed before trial, the plaintiff is awarded no money.

 If the case resolves by way of settlement, the plaintiff will sign a release settlement agreement, which will prevent them from taking further legal action regarding the event.